IT Asset Tracking

-THE CHALLENGES OF DATA CENTER ASSET TRACKING
+THE CHALLENGES OF IT ASSET TRACKING

 Automation - IT Assets come in high-density configurations, in small and large sizes, which call for tracking and identification methods that can be automated, ie work in bulk, without having to pull the equipment out of the racks.